 The handover of the car was smooth.
 It was paid in advance months ago, and only the insurance needed to be paid here, also a deposit, which I will get back at the drop-off.
 Unfortunately, I needed to pay the deposit in cash so that I will get back 150 CUC on my last day in Cuba.
 I am not sure if I will shop that much, that I do not need to bring that money back home.

 Afterward, they also described how I would find my way.
-I already wrote down some notes how to get out of the city, but to hear it from them was better.
+I already wrote down some notes on how to get out of the city, but to hear it from them was better.
 Right, right, through the tunnel and a few kilometers there should be the entrance to the Autopista.

 Sounds easy, it was not!
 I found my way out of the city, but to see the entrance of the Autopista was tricky, as they do not have any signs directly at the entrances or exits.
 That is why, I drove circles for an hour or so finding that damn Autopista, until I was back in Havana.
 So next try!
 Through the tunnel and then follow the other way, where I saw the Autopista sign before.
 This time I took the right direction.
 I made to the Autopista and was happy about it.
 Now I could drive to Playa Larga.

-It was only a two hours drive (excluding the circles I drove before), but in this two hours, enough incidents happened for the next few months.
+It was only a two hours drive (excluding the circles I drove before), but in these two hours, enough incidents happened for the next few months.
 There were some constructions ongoing on two lanes without any signs beforehand, suddenly appearing out of nowhere.
 Then a herd of cows tried to cross the street, and the cars around me had problems to brake.
 At another time a Carriage was passing the lanes, and a giant truck drove the wrong direction to enter the opposite side.
 And then it started raining, too.
 Damn, I was so relieved that I made to Playa Larga alive.

 Arrived in Playa Larga I had to find the hostel.
 The streets have no names, and it was a brand new one, so the name maybe was not as present as usual.
 I asked one of the other Casa owners in my limited Spanish for the owners of the hostel.
 Fortunately, everyone knows each other.
 I also wrote down the telephone number so the lady could phone them.
 They send a young guy who I could follow to the hostel.